Labbeti/conette-audio-captioning/README.md

 ```

 ### Performance
+The model has been trained on AudioCaps (AC), Clotho (CL), MACS (MA) and WavCaps (WC).
+The performance on the test subsets are :

 | Test data | SPIDEr (%) | SPIDEr-FL (%) | FENSE (%) | Vocab | Outputs | Scores |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | AC-test | 44.14 | 43.98 | 60.81 | 309 | [Link](https://github.com/Labbeti/conette-audio-captioning/blob/main/results/conette/outputs_audiocaps_test.csv) | [Link](https://github.com/Labbeti/conette-audio-captioning/blob/main/results/conette/scores_audiocaps_test.yaml) |
 | CL-eval | 30.97 | 30.87 | 51.72 | 636 | [Link](https://github.com/Labbeti/conette-audio-captioning/blob/main/results/conette/outputs_clotho_eval.csv) | [Link](https://github.com/Labbeti/conette-audio-captioning/blob/main/results/conette/scores_clotho_eval.yaml) |

-This model checkpoint has been trained for the Clotho dataset, but it can also reach a good performance on AudioCaps with the "audiocaps" task.
+This model checkpoint has been trained with focus on the Clotho dataset, but it can also reach a good performance on AudioCaps with the "audiocaps" task.

 ### Limitations
 - The model expected audio sampled at **32 kHz**.
 The model automatically resample up or down the input audio files.
 However, it might give worse results, especially when using audio with lower sampling rates.